 - Access multiple potential buyers and placements via ONE synch agent

-- Get considered for professional representation
+- Get professional representation

 - Trends in synch licensing and agent deals